Shresht7/random-cli/README.md

 <h1>Random</h1>

-A command-line interface to do random stuff.
-Generate random strings and numbers, flip a coin, make decisions and resolve dilemmas.
-There is probably something in your life that can use a bit of randomness.
+A command-line interface for when you need some randomness.
+Generate random strings and numbers, flip a coin, roll dice, or select one of many.

 <details>
     <summary>Table of Contents</summary>